 Barry Costa-Pierce, Ph.D., University of New England Doherty Professor and director of the UNE Marine Science Center, served as one of five editors of a three-volume book on Sustainable Food Production (Springer 2013), which examines state-of-the-art scientific advances, and places them in their proper scientific, environmental, ethical, socio-economic and political contexts.
 The book gathers approximately 90 peer-reviewed entries from the Encyclopedia of Sustainability Science and Technology, Sustainable Food Production (Springer 2012), for which Costa-Pierce was an editor and contributor.
 Costa-Pierce authored four chapters in the Encyclopedia, which was three years in the making.
 The monumental work of 18 volumes and 12,555 pages was produced by approximately 1,000 scientists and peer reviewers.
 Costa-Pierce, who is also chair of the UNE Department of Marine Sciences, has authored over 150 publications, including 25 peer-reviewed books and monographs in aquaculture, fisheries, aquatic ecosystems and sustainability science.
 For the past 13 years he has been an international editor of Aquaculture, the top science journal in the field.
 More

 Shelley Cohen Konrad, Ph.D., associate professor of social work, organized her new textbook, Child and Family Practice: A Relational Perspective (Lyceum Books, Inc. 2013), around three core concepts: relational connection, evidence-guided knowledge and reflexivity.
 She describes it as “an old fashioned book based on contemporary science” that suggests guidelines and principles for working with children, their families and their service-providing organizations.
-Cohen Konrad is also director of UNE's Center for Excellence in Interprofessional Education and director of the UNE Westbrook College of Health Professions' Interprofessional Education Collaborative.
+Cohen Konrad is also director of UNE's Center for Excellence in Interprofessional Education and director of the UNE Westbrook College of Health Professions' Center for Excellence in Collaborative Education.
 Her current research focuses on mothers affected by substance abuse and perceptions of health professionals' caring practices.
 More

 Steven Byrd, Ph.D., UNE associate professor of Spanish and Portuguese, in his book Calunga and the Legacy of an African Language in Brazil (2012) describes and analyzes the Afro- Brazilian speech community of Calunga, in Minas Gerais.
 Linguistically descended from West African Bantu, Calunga is an endangered Afro-Brazilian language spoken by a few hundred older Afro-Brazilian men.
 What Byrd found was that unlike most creole languages, which are based largely on the vocabulary of the colonial language, Calunga has a large proportion of African vocabulary items embedded in an essentially Portuguese grammar.
 A hybrid language, its formation can be seen as a form of cultural resistance.
 Byrd is a faculty member in the UNE's Department of Society, Culture and Languages and is director of UNE's Latin American Studies minor.
 His scholarly interests include sociolinguistics and dialectology of Latin America, Latin American languages and cultures.
 More